yverr/Pic-Puzzle/README.md

 **Features**
 ------------

+* **Three Levels of Difficulty**: The game features three levels of difficulty- Easy, Medium, and Hard.
 * **Multiple Puzzle Sets**: The game includes multiple puzzle sets, each with its own unique set of images and challenges.
 * **Simple and Intuitive Interface**: The game features a simple and easy-to-use interface that makes it easy for players to navigate and play.